Ten Reverse Mortgage Basics (updated 6-14-07)

 - Check your will: did you leave the house to someone specially?

-- Remember: making a GIFT of proceeds will likely affect future Medicaid eligibility
+- Remember: making a GIFT of proceeds will likely affect future Medicaid eligibility;

-- Use an experienced reverse mortgage professional who asks you about all the questions in this handout
+who asks you about all the questions in this handout

 5. Where To Find Out More: